Craig Cummings

 Research in Progress

-• Currently writing a book entitled A Practical Approach to Twentieth-Century Musical Skills, to be published by Scarecrow Press
+• Currently completing a book entitled A Practical Approach to Twentieth-Century Musical Skills

 • Currently analyzing other works by Karel Husa, including Sonata a Tre, Variations, and Music for Prague 1968